betterscientificsoftware/bssw.io/Events/2023-sc23-correctness.md

   * Predictive debugging and testing approaches to forecast the occurrence of errors in specific conditions
   * Machine learning and anomaly detection for bug detection and localization

-* Programing Models and Runtime Systems Correctness
+* Programming Models and Runtime Systems Correctness

-  * Correctness in emerging HPC programing models
+  * Correctness in emerging HPC programming models
   * Analysis of software error propagation and error handling in HPC runtime systems and libraries
   * Metrics to measure the degree of correctness of HPC software
   * Specifications to check the correctness of runtime systems